Democratic fundraiser pens novel about sex, money and politics

-NEW YORK (Reuters) - The antagonist in Bridget Siegel’s debut novel, “Domestic Affairs,” is a charismatic Southern politician who has an affair with a staffer while running in the Democratic primary for president.
+NEW YORK, July 25 (Reuters) - The antagonist in Bridget Siegel’s debut novel, “Domestic Affairs,” is a charismatic Southern politician who has an affair with a staffer while running in the Democratic primary for president.

 But despite obvious parallels to the political soap opera that surrounded a real-life presidential aspirant, former U.S. Senator John Edwards, Siegel - a Democratic fundraiser turned novelist - insists the book is pure fiction.